eternalmeg/scStoreWithServer/README.md

 Running the Project:
 1. Start Frontend:
 Navigate to the ScStore folder.
+Install dependencies:

+cd scStore
+npm install

-Start the server with the following commands: npm install then ng serve
+Start the application with the following commands: ng serve

-3. Start Backend:
+2. Start Backend:
 Navigate to the Server folder.
+Install dependencies:
+cd server
+npm install
-Start the server with the following commands: npm instal then npm start
+Start the server with the following commands: npm start

 The server will run on port 3000.
 The database will be connected to localhost:27017, with the name scStore.

+3. Make sure that MongoDB is running locally at mongodb://localhost:27017.